ShahadAlgethami/Machine-Learning/README.md

 # Telemarketing Campaign
- Artificial Intelligence course , Machine Learning Project using Rapid-Miner and Weka Softwar.
+ Artificial Intelligence, Machine Learning Project using Rapid-Miner and Weka Softwar.

 ## Project Overview
 The increasing number of marketing campaigns over time cause reducing their effects on the public.
 So, to increase marketing campaign efficiency we build this project to get a dataset that acts as factors that affect the success of a campaign and predicting whether the campaign will be successful or not.